glasser/vote.davidglasser.net/content/post/201611-candidates.md

 ## Berkeley City Council, District 3: Deborah Matthews #1?
 ## Berkeley Mayor: Ben Gould #1, Laurie Capitelli #2?

-I have to consider these together, as my thought processes work similarly for .
+I have to consider these together, as my thought processes work similarly for them.

 The biggest problem facing Berkeley these days is the high cost of housing, and the displacement that it's causing.
 (Full disclosure: my family bought a house